R12A7S6/PCShowRoom/README.md

 Seating the motherboard into the case.
 The three fans were pre-installed and hooked up to a separate controller that then connects to a set of USB3.0 pins on the motherboard.
 <img src="assets/Leisure%202%20-%2010%25.jpg" width="800"/>

 The standalone controller mentioned before is visible at the centre of this picture.
 This is the other side of the case with the cover removed.
-Cables on this side may have been fixed later on. ^Spoiler, they were not.
+Cables on this side may have been fixed later on. <sup>Spoiler, they were not</sup>
 <img src="assets/Leisure%202%20-%2015%25.jpg" width="800"/>

 TBA for Below